RsyncProject/rsync/rsyncd.conf.5.md

 > }
 > ```

+If rsyncd should be accessible encrypted and unencrypted at the same time make the proxy listen on port 873 as well and let it handle both streams.

 ## DAEMON CONFIG EXAMPLES

 A simple rsyncd.conf file that allow anonymous rsync to a ftp area at